limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 ### Secure Login Page

-Navigating to `/d5fa314e8577e3a7b8534a014b4dcb221de823ad`, reveals the Secure Login page.
+There's a Secure Login page at `/d5fa314e8577e3a7b8534a014b4dcb221de823ad`.

 ![screenshot-9](/assets/images/posts/homeless-walkthrough/screenshot-9.png)

-There's a hint at the top right corner of the "Sign In" form revealing the PHP code of this page.
+A hint is at the top right corner of the "Sign In" form.
+Clicking it reveals the PHP code of this page.

 {% highlight php linenos %}
 <?php